-The purpose that is most likely to bring you and society meaningful results lies at the intersection of what you are passionate about, your business's strengths (power), and a relevant societal problem.
+The purpose that is most likely to bring you and society meaningful results lies at the intersection of what you are passionate about, your business's proficiencies (strengths), and a relevant societal problem.

-In other words, where your passion, power and the problem overlap, you'll find your purpose.
+In other words, where your passion, your proficiencies and the problem overlap, you'll find your purpose.
 Read more on page 11.